Post Bellum: Stories from the 20th Century

 Stories from the 20th Century is a radio show telling witnesses' stories from Post Bellum's Memory of Nations archive, that has aired every Sunday since 2006 on Czech Radio.
 The people interviewed include war veterans, Holocaust survivors, political prisoners of Nazi and Communist times, and members of minority groups.

 Stories from the 20th Century was also the name of a documentary series that aired on Czech Television, focused on life during Normalization.
 The series featured interviews with StB agents, miners, members of the Communist party, gay people, and black market currency dealers.

+Some episodes were adapted into books by the authors of the programme, Mikuláš Kroupa and Adam Drda.
+In 2008, the book Cruel Century (Kruté století) was published, followed in 2009 by the publication We didn't want to live under communism (V komunismu jsme žchtěli nechtěli).
+In 2014 and 2015, the authors contributed to the Unknown heroes (Neznámí hrdinové) book series.

 Educational initiatives

 Post Bellum is involved with a number of initiatives aimed at increasing public knowledge of totalitarian regimes, especially among young people.
-They use witness testimonies as part of workshops in schools in which students are encouraged to think critically about historical events, as well as "Experience Workshops", which involve immersion in historical events and students participating in role plays of events from the mid-1900s and the Normalization period.
+Through the Memory of Nations Schools Network, they use witness testimonies as part of workshops in which students are encouraged to think critically about historical events.

+Among these educational initiatives are Experience Workshops, which involve immersive, dramatized simulations in which students role-play historical figures and navigate scenarios from key moments in modern Czech history, such as the Communist coup of 1948 or the Normalization period.
+These workshops help participants better understand the moral dilemmas faced by individuals living under authoritarian regimes.

-Another educational initiative is "Our Neighbors’ Stories", a program in which students record witness testimonies locally, which are then retold through radio or TV.
-Students also carry out research into the witnesses' situations which is presented together with the testimony.
+'Stories of Our Neighbors' is a long-term educational program in which students interview and document the life stories of eyewitnesses from their own communities, which are then retold through radio or TV.
+Students also conduct outside research into the witnesses' experiences, which is then presented together with the testimony.

-Post Bellum has also published a number of educational books such as We Are Still At War and Forced Labour, graphic novels based on true stories of people affected by totalitarian regimes.
+Additionally, Post Bellum has published a number of educational books such as We Are Still At War and Forced Labour, graphic novels based on true stories of people affected by totalitarian regimes.

+Post Bellum also maintains resources and professional development programs for educators, including lesson plans, workshops, and an online database of testimonies which can be used to support history teaching.

+Memory of Nations Institutes

+Memory of Nations Institutes (MNI) are multimedia exhibitions about the totalitarian regimes of the 20th century, based on the testimonies of those who directly experienced them from the Memory of Nations archives.